IBM/SalesEnablement-VMware-L3/docs/VCFaaS/Introduction.md

 For an introduction to VCF as a Service, read the overview documentation found <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vmware-aas-overview" target="_blank">here</a>.

-VCF as a Service utilizes a shared responsibility model that includes IBM-managed infrastructure and IBM-managed VMware components and services up to the hypervisor.
-For details on the IBM and client responsibilities go <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vmaas-understand-responsib" target="_blank">here</a>.
+VCF as a Service uses a shared responsibility model that includes IBM-managed infrastructure and IBM-managed VMware components and services up to the hypervisor.
+For details about the IBM and client responsibilities, go <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vmaas-understand-responsib" target="_blank">here</a>.
 The division of responsibility should be explained to clients.

-IBM Cloud for **VCF as a Service single-tenant** is the dedicated consumption model offered as part of IBM’s hosted VMware Cloud Director service.
+IBM Cloud for **VCF as a Service single-tenant** is the dedicated consumption model that is offered as part of IBM’s hosted VMware Cloud Director service.
 It allows clients to right-size their managed infrastructure with a wide range of host profiles and storage options to choose from.
 It is ideally suited for production applications and regulated workloads that require isolation.

-IBM Cloud for **VCF as a Service multitenant** is the shared consumption model offered as part of IBM’s hosted VMware Cloud Director service.
+IBM Cloud for **VCF as a Service multitenant** is the shared consumption model that is offered as part of IBM’s hosted VMware Cloud Director service.
 It allows clients to request VMware VMs on-demand with no up-front commitment (billed hourly) or take advantage of guaranteed capacity and discounted pricing with the Reserved billing option (billed monthly).

 **The focus on this learning plan is on the VCF as a Service multitenant offering.**

 In the following modules you will:

-- Experience how to provision a **VCF as a Service multitenant** instance using a click-through demonstration.
+- Experience how to provision a **VCF as a Service multitenant** instance by using a click-through demonstration.

-- Explore managing a **VCF as a Service multitenant** instance using the IBM Cloud portal and a pre-provisioned environment.
+- Explore managing a **VCF as a Service multitenant** instance by using the IBM Cloud portal and a pre-provisioned environment.

-- Explore managing a **VCF as a Service multitenant** site using the IBM Cloud portal and a pre-provisioned environment.
+- Explore managing a **VCF as a Service multitenant** site by using the IBM Cloud portal and a pre-provisioned environment.

-- Explore operating a **VCF as a Service multitenant** instance using the IBM Cloud portal and the VMware vCloud Director (VCD) web console.
+- Explore operating a **VCF as a Service multitenant** instance by using the IBM Cloud portal and the VMware vCloud Director (VCD) web console.

-- Explore monitoring a **VCF as a Service multitenant** instance using IBM Cloud Monitoring.
+- Explore monitoring a **VCF as a Service multitenant** instance by using IBM Cloud Monitoring.